X

 Admission Procedures & Documents

 For admission into a degree program, applicants should allow a reasonable amount of time for processing.
-If we have received official test scores at the time of submission application processing can often be completed within two weeks.
-Applicants are urged to apply early to ensure full consideration and should request official documents (transcripts and test scores) be sent directly from institutions and testing agencies well before the time of application.
+If we have received all of the requested documents at the time of submission application processing can often be completed within two weeks.
+Applicants are urged to apply early to ensure full consideration.

 All admission credentials become the property of the University and will not be forwarded or returned.
 Credentials will be maintained in active files for 12 months, after which they will be destroyed.